Mibew/docs.mibew.org/src/development/server-side-events.md

 completely replace the whole list.
 An associative array with the following items is passed to event handlers:

-* 'visitors': array of visitors, each item is the data related to a single visitor.
-See '[Load visitors](#load-visitors-event)' event and `\Mibew\RequestProcessor\UsersProcessor\apiUpdateVisitors()` method for more info.
+* _'visitors'_: array of visitors, each item is the data related to a single visitor.
+See "[Load visitors](#load-visitors-event)" event and `\Mibew\RequestProcessor\UsersProcessor\apiUpdateVisitors()` method for more info.